wshuangge/heuristic-agnostic/README.md

 ## Workflow
 ### Probing

-#### Probing Velocity
+#### Probing Multi-Objective
-Four benchmarks are implemeted for probing velocity in `./probing_velocity/`.
+Four benchmarks are implemeted for probing headway in `./probing_multi-objective/`.
 Among those four, three are active appraoches that adopt different objective metrics, and one is a passive learning approach.
 To run, please navigate to each subdirectory and enter `python run.py` to run the implementation.

-#### Probing probing_multi-objective
+#### Probing Velocity
-Four benchmarks are implemeted for probing headway in `./probing_multi-objective/`.
+Four benchmarks are implemeted for probing velocity in `./probing_velocity/`.
 Among those four, three are active appraoches that adopt different objective metrics, and one is a passive learning approach.
 To run, please navigate to each subdirectory and enter `python run.py` to run the implementation.

 ### Influence